Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 - The distributed version on a single machine was significantly faster than the sequential version a 5.93 speedup and a 99% efficiency.

-- Running across two machines also reduced execution time to 10.72 seconds compared to the sequential version.
+- Running across two machines further reduced execution time to 5.27 seconds and recording a speedup of 11.66.

-- This confirms that distributing the Genetic Algorithm effectively optimized performance.
+- This confirms that distributing the Genetic Algorithm effectively among multiple machines optimizes performance.

 ---